Social Work (SOWK)

 SOWK 688 Advanced Generalist Comprehensive Exam 0 Credit Hour(s)

-Prerequisite: (SOWK 588 or Generalist Comp Exam (SOWK588) with a score of 5) and SOWK 625 (may be taken concurrently) and SOWK 650 (may be taken concurrently) and SOWK 655 (may be taken concurrently) and SOWK 665 (may be taken concurrently) and SOWK 670 (may be taken concurrently) and SOWK 680 (may be taken concurrently)
+Prerequisite: SOWK 588 and SOWK 625 (may be taken concurrently) and SOWK 650 (may be taken concurrently) and SOWK 655 (may be taken concurrently) and SOWK 665 (may be taken concurrently) and SOWK 670 (may be taken concurrently) and SOWK 680 (may be taken concurrently)

 Students are required to pass the comprehensive exam with a 70% or higher.